tendermint/spec/spec/consensus/proposer-based-timestamp/README.md

 should not be too much in the past, more precisely, not more than `MSGDELAY` in the past, when adjusted by the clocks `PRECISION`.

-Refer to the [System Model and Properties][sysmodel] document for a more detailed and formalized description.
+A more detailed and formalized description is available in the [System Model and Properties][sysmodel] document

 ## Implementation